Flagler County Jail

 The Flagler Co Jail is a detention center located at 1002 Justice Ln Bunnell, FL which is operated locally by the Flagler County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Flagler County accepts inmates from surrounding towns, Bunnell Police Department, and the US Marshal's Service.

-The Flagler County Detention Facility is comprised of 15 housing units with a capacity of 400 inmates.
-The inmate population is made up of sentenced and non-sentenced inmates who are incarcerated for any number of crimes ranging from theft and trespassing to drug trafficking and murder.
+The Flagler County Detention Facility consists of 15 housing units with a capacity of 400 inmates.
+The inmate population includes both sentenced and non-sentenced individuals incarcerated for a range of crimes, from theft and trespassing to drug trafficking and murder.

-• The Program Unit is responsible for all inmate program activities including visitation, substance abuse, religious, psychological and educational programs.
+The Program Unit oversees all inmate program activities, including visitation, substance abuse programs, religious services, psychological support, and educational programs.

 Inmate Locator